Mountain Village Operation Units: Participation in the Mountain Village Operation Units

-The policy of establishing the Mountain Village Operation Units was out of touch with the real situation in the countryside and they were not supported at all by the locals.
+The policy of establishing the Mountain Village Operation Units was out of touch with the real situation in Japan's countryside and they were not supported at all by the locals.
 The exception was the travelling clinics operated by deployed medical teams who were greeted warmly in many of the villages they visited without local doctors.
 However, their arts and culture-based campaign, including such thing as kamishibai attacking "feudalistic" landlords, was not accepted by locals and their newspapers and propaganda leaflets were quickly handed over to the police.
 Without achieving any of its aims, the operations of the Mountain Village Operation Units were extinguished by a police crackdown.

 In deference to the policy of the JCP, there were also students who had quit their studies and joined the Mountain Village Operation Units.
-It is said that these participants were in deep despair at the change in policy of the 6th National Conference.
+It is said that these participants were in deep despair at the change in policy of the 6th Party Congress.
 Some of the members who escaped exposure in the police crackdown holed up in the mountains and aimed to support themselves but, being neglected and unsupplied by the JCP, they naturally dissolved.
-The recollections of participants are published in certain new left bulletins, and the Mountain Village Operation Units at the time of the 6th National Conference is the backdrop for Sho Shibata's Akutagawa Award-winning 1964 novel Saredo Warera ga Hibi ("Those Were the Days, However...").
+The recollections of participants are published in certain New Left bulletins, and the Mountain Village Operation Units at the time of the 6th Party Congress is the backdrop for Sho Shibata's Akutagawa Award-winning 1964 novel Saredo Warera ga Hibi ("Those Were the Days, However...").

 On the other hand, it is thought that there were differences in the directive and goals of “Y Organization” on the one hand, the JCP’s Military Affairs Committee including the Chukaku Jieitai and Dokuritsu Yugekitai which were purely in the armed struggle, and the Mountain Village Operation Units on the other hand where armed struggle coexisted with appeals to the masses.
 There were also people among the members of Mountain Village Operation Units who thought that the policy of armed struggle was an absurd idea and remained active in the Units without supporting the policy.
 Participation in the Units was by the appointment of the JCP Directorate which supported Kyuichi Tokuda’s Shokanha faction, and there are some who testified that service was assigned as a punishment to students who had belonged to the former faction of Kenji Miyamoto.